Matt Hamill: Ultimate Fighting Championship

 On June 24, 2006, Hamill fought fellow contestant Jesse Forbes at The Ultimate Fighter 3 Finale on Spike TV and won via knockout.

 Hamill faced The Ultimate Fighter 2's Seth Petruzelli in a Fight of The Night performance he won via unanimous decision at Ortiz vs. Shamrock 3: The Final Chapter on October 10, 2006.
 Judges scored the bout (29–28, 30–27, and 29–28) for Hamill.

 Hamill then fought Rex Holman at UFC 68: The Uprising where he won by TKO in the first round.

 Hamill fought fellow TUF 3 alumnus Michael Bisping at UFC 75 in London, England on September 8, 2007, where he lost via split decision.
-The decision was considered controversial as many believed Hamill won the fight.
+The decision was considered controversial as many believed Hamill won the fight after outstriking Bisping in the first and second rounds and landing two takedowns each round.
 A rematch was scheduled for UFC 78, but due to knee surgery, Hamill withdrew.
 A rematch since became unlikely because Bisping subsequently dropped down to the Middleweight division after losing a split decision to Rashad Evans.
+The controversial decision prompted outrage from the crowd towards Bisping, and helped turn Hamill into a marketable star while cementing Bisping's reputation as a heel.

 Hamill next fought Tim Boetsch on April 3, 2008, whom he defeated in the second round by TKO, bringing his record to 4 wins and 1 loss.
 During the fight, Hamill had a badly split bottom lip due to a knee strike.

 Hamill then went on to fight at UFC 88 against former UFC Middleweight Champion Rich Franklin as the co-main event.
 He lost the fight by TKO after a kick to the liver at 0:39 of the third round.

 At UFC 92, Hamill defeated Reese Andy in the second round by TKO due to strikes.

 Hamill fought former NCAA wrestling champion Mark Muñoz at UFC 96, defeating him with a right leg roundhouse kick to the head, knocking Munoz unconscious and earning him the Knockout of the Night award.

 His next fight was scheduled to be Brandon Vera at UFC 102, but due to a knee injury while training, Hamill was replaced by Krzysztof Soszynski.